 South Downs National Park as a destination is rich in culture, adventure, countryside, villages and (a personal favourite) gorgeous country pubs.
-It’s West Sussex neighbours host gorgeous stretches of coastline, cliffs (white cliffs of Seven Sisters) so you can combine them all into a super versatile weekend… just like we did.
+It’s West Sussex neighbours host gorgeous stretches of coastline, cliffs (white cliffs of Seven Sisters) so you can combine them all into a super versatile weekend full of adventure, fun and walks in the South Downs… just like we did.

-You may have noticed on Instagram that our mode of transport for this adventure was no average mode of transport.
+My love of van life made the question ‘where to stay in the South Downs’ very easy!
+When I visited the South Downs National Park, I didn’t have my van, but I still fully embraced van life!
 I would choose van life over a car and motel any day of the week and on this adventure we got to experience exactly that – in a gorgeous vintage VW T3 1991 camper.
 Rent your camper van here.

 Equipped with all the basics you need (cooker, fridge, bed, electricity and lights) for a few days in the outdoors – this VW made for the perfect home on wheels.
 Fancy a cup of tea?
 Pull over and make one.
 SO GOOD.

-P.s.
-If you’re looking for a campsite, albeit basic in terms of amenities we stayed at Gee’s Campsite which is walking distance from the ocean and is family fun with world-class hospitality.
-SO MUCH LOVE FOR and definitely recommend.
+If you’re wondering where to stay in the South Downs and looking to go camping in South Downs National Park, albeit basic in terms of amenities we stayed at Gee’s Campsite which is walking distance from the ocean and is family fun with world-class hospitality.
+Definitely recommend.

-Down in the South Downs you aren’t far at all from the coastline so if the sun’s due to shine, go catch the sunrise / sunset colours by the ocean.
-We caught the sunset on our first evening with an ice cream from Billy’s on the Beach cafe, cant beat it.
+Down in the South Downs, you aren’t far at all from the coastline so if the sun’s due to shine, go catch the sunrise or sunset colours by the ocean.
+We caught the sunset on our first evening with an ice cream from Billy’s on the Beach cafe, can’t beat it.

 3. Tuck into some countryside pub grub – you HAVE to!